Some open problems on multiple ergodic averages: Some useful tools and observations

-Combining the hypothetical seminorm estimates \eqref{E:SemiEst} with the aforementioned structure theorem (or the decomposition result), the problem of analyzing the limiting behavior of the averages \eqref{E:GeneralMulties'} is reduced to a new problem that amounts to proving certain equidistribution properties of sequences on nilmanifolds.
-Tools for handling such equidistribution problems have been developed in recent years, thus making such a reduction very much worthwhile.
-Some examples of equidistribution results of this type can be found in \cite{AGH63, Fr09, GT09c, GT09d, Lei05a, Lei05b, Les89, Les91}.
+Combining the hypothetical seminorm estimates \eqref{E:SemiEst} with the aforementioned structure theorem (or the decomposition result), the problem of analyzing the limiting behavior of the averages \eqref{E:GeneralMulties'} is reduced to a new problem which typically amounts to proving certain equidistribution properties of sequences on nilmanifolds.
+A lot of tools for handling such equidistribution problems have been developed in recent years, thus making such a reduction very much worthwhile.
+Some examples of useful equidistribution results on nilmanifolds can be found in \cite{AGH63,Fr08, Fr09, FrK05a, GT09c,GT14, GT09d, HK05a, Lei05a, Lei05b, Lei06, Lei07, Lei09, Les89, Les91, Zi05}.